Frequently Asked Questions

 HOW DO GRADES WORK?

 I don't assign grades.
-I do provide feedback on a student's overall performance with these designations:
+I do provide feedback on a student's overall performance and progress at the end of each semester.

 Parents will be responsible for mapping these assessments to a letter grade for transcripts.